akruszewski/gibl/manuscript/chapter4.md

          current-peer-io))))))
 ```

-Now we have this generic procedure for client, `connections-loop`, that makes sure we're connected with all known peers.
+Now we have this generic procedure for the client, `connections-loop`, that makes sure we're connected with all known peers.
 TODO: break this procedure into smaller parts?

 ```racket
 (define (connections-loop)